Armoured flight deck: Doctrine and design

 The Royal Navy also had the disadvantage that they entered into World War II with the Royal Navy being pitted against large, land based, air-forces whose aircraft also had superior performance to all existing naval aircraft, while the RAF's increased demand for high performance land based aircraft, after the Fall of France, actually reduced the production and development of Fleet Air Arm aircraft.
 On the other hand, the RN rapidly introduced new technologies, such as radar, which enhanced the defensive capability of aircraft carriers.
 The RN thus had to develop new operational doctrines during the war.
 The USN, in contrast, was able to benefit from technology transfers from the UK and the wartime experiences of the RN, which was freely shared with the USN, prior to its entry into the war, allowing it to anticipate the changes needed to prepare its carriers for the coming conflict with Japan.
 The USN designed the armoured flight decks of the Midway-class carriers based upon an analysis of the effectiveness of RN armoured flight decks.
 The IJN also benefited from being able to observe the effectiveness of RN aircraft carriers in action, while both the USN and IJN were able to introduce new aircraft types, prior to their entry into World War II.

 Aircraft restrictions

 All RN fleet carriers had 16 ft hangar heights, except the two Implacable-class ships, which had 14 ft heights, and Indomitable which had a 16 ft lower hangar and a 14 ft upper hangar.
-The Illustrious class had a single 16 ft high hangar that was 468 ft long.
+The Illustrious class had a single 16 ft clear height hangar and 23 ft height between the steel beams supporting the armoured flight deck, that was 468 ft long.
 Within the confines of ship design, and the Second London Naval Treaty to which they complied, the Indomitable and Implacable-class carriers had to accept a reduction in hangar heights (to keep the metacentric height within acceptable limits without exceeding the treaty restrictions on overall displacement) and size, and as a result, had some restriction on aircraft types supplied via Lend-Lease.
+The Indomitable and Implacable-class carriers had a similar steel beam support structure under their armoured flight deck, as in the Illustrious class, and consequently could stow partially disassembled aircraft fuselages and other items, in the hangar overheads, between the steel beams.
 IJN carriers typically had 16 ft high hangars, including Taihō and Shinano.
-The USN had 20 ft hangar heights while the Yorktown, Wasp, Essex, and Midway classes had 17 ft 6 in hangar heights.
+The USN had 20 ft hangar heights while the Yorktown, Wasp, Essex, and Midway classes had c.
+27 ft (8.23 m) hangar heights--17 ft 6 in "clear height," to the lowest point on the flight deck support girders, and a further 10 additional feet (2.9 m) above this, among the girders, within which aircraft could be triced up for stowage.